-The Airport Manager, or their designee may delay or restrict the arrival or departure of any flight or other operation at the Airport believed to be a safety or security risk.
+The Airport Director, or their designee may delay or restrict the arrival or departure of any flight or other operation at the Airport believed to be a safety or security risk.
 Instructions to the aircraft will be through the Air Traffic Control Tower when it is open.
+When the Air Traffic Control Tower is closed, information will be communicated via CTAF.